LittleKingsguard/Eternity-Core/DesignPrinciples/RuleAssumptions/Bonuses/General.md

-A single attempt cannot gain a Bonus from more than one effect from each subtype (chain, asset, support, etc) unless otherwise noted.
+A single attempt cannot gain a Bonus from more than one effect from each subtype (chain, asset, Assist, etc) unless otherwise noted.
 Other traits from available sources may still apply.